tokenaussie/project1_BTC_Altcoin_Correlation/README.md

 2009: Creation of Bitcoin post Global Financial Crisis
 2013: Early Innovators
 2017: Individual Investors (Bull market 1)
-2020: Institutions buying in (Bull makret 2)
+2020: Institutions buying in (Bull market 2)

 The terms Bitcoin, crytocurrency and blockchain are sometimes used interchangeably.
 This is a misnomer.
 Bitcoin is a type of crytoccurency running on it's own blockchain.
 However there are many coins, tokens, protocols, blockchains, decentralised finance projects in the cryptocurrency ecosystem.